wtask/runner/README.md

-# demon
+# daemon

-This package is intended to create simple CLI demons as singletons across your application.
+This Go package is intended to create simple CLI daemons as singletons across your application.